 Reading customer reviews is in fact the best way to know if a store is genuine or not worth a transaction.
 It is super easy to know a good e-commerce site since internet shoppers share their experiences with others.
 To get user reviews, try searching for terms like ‘amazon reviews, is aliexpress safe?’ etc. I wouldn’t trust reviews found in a store’s social media pages since they can control what stays visible and not.

 Be Smart With unfamiliar Shops

-Although using a shop you are sure of is the real deal, there are tons of stores that offer valuable products and have the interest of sellers at heart.
+Although it’s better you use a shop you are familiar with, there are tons of new stores that offer valuable products and have the interest of sellers at heart.
 In case you are skeptical about the authenticity of an online shop, do simple background checks.

 - Find the store physical location.

 - Check out their social media platforms and read what others are saying about them.

 - Purchase on only encrypted sites (domain should be mapped with https instead of http).